alfille/distance/README.md

 * Since Linf devolves to the Max metric, it makes sense that values approach 1.0 ( i.e. the max value of an infinite number of random values in [0,1] -> 1 )

 # Plotting
-Although the examples here are done with Excel, there is a script based on the ubiquitous [gnuplot](http://www.gnuplot.info/)
+Although many of the example graphs here are done with Excel, there is a script based on the ubiquitous [gnuplot](http://www.gnuplot.info/)

 * `plot.sh` is a script included to simplify setting up gnuplot
  * Pipe usage: `./distance -r10000 -n| ./plot.sh`
 ![gnuplot](images/gnuplot.png)
  * Filename as an argument `./plot.sh example/sample.csv`![gnuplot](images/sample.png)
 * `stitch.py` allows more than one file to be included on the same plot.
- * Example: `python3 plot1.csv plot2.csv -s "::10" | plot.sh` will plot every 10th value (every 10th norm) while maintaining row and column headings
+ * Example: `python3 ./stitch.py plot1.csv plot2.csv -s "::10" | ./plot.sh` will plot every 10th value (every 10th norm) while maintaining row and column headings

 # Parallel processing
 There is an [impressive rework](https://github.com/kms15/cubedistance) of this project by Dr. Kendrick Shaw using TensorFlow on GPUs with 400-fold speedup!
+Further Dr. Shaw found that storing intermediate values in the naive implementation speeds up the single threaded approach as well.
+All programs here now use that optimization.

 # Higher precision
 ### distance